Unpacking Black Hole Complementarity

 To the best of my knowledge, there has not yet been an explicit delineation between operational and descriptive principles of complementarity.
-The handful of philosophy-of-physics treatments of this topic (\cite[pp. 211-216]{Belot1999-BELTHI-2}, ~\cite{vanDongen2004-VANOBH}, and~\cite{Bokulich2005-BOKDBH}) have been sensitive to the operationalism implicit in black hole complementarity.
+The handful of philosophy-of-physics treatments of this topic (\cite[pp. 211-16]{Belot1999-BELTHI-2}, ~\cite{vanDongen2004-VANOBH}, and~\cite{Bokulich2005-BOKDBH}) have been sensitive to the operationalism implicit in black hole complementarity.
 However, they view operational complementarity as being useful only insofar as it is a starting point for efforts to de-operationalize it.
-Even if one holds this view, it is worth appreciating the breadth of the principle's applicability and the ways in which it has been employed in the recent literature.\footnote{Note that~\cite[pp. 21-22]{wallace2017black} also has a brief discussion of complementarity.
-He formulates complementarity in the descriptive register and does not discuss operational versions of complementarity.}
+Even if one holds this view, it is worth appreciating the breadth of the principle's applicability and the ways in which it has been employed in the recent literature.

 As we shall see with the examples to follow, distinguishing the two principles will make clear the limits of descriptive complementarity, and the power of operational complementarity.
 I will show that the descriptive principle fails when it encounters some recent examples, while the operational principle succeeds.
-But first we will consider an example where both principles succeed.
+But first we consider an example where both principles succeed.